 Imagine being a senior in high school.
 All the world stands before you, and life seems filled with possibilities.
 That’s how Courtney Ferrall felt when she was riding in a pick-up truck with her friends.
 Then, the vehicle ran off the road, rolling over at least four times, and her whole life changed.
+If you’re also battling such physical pain, you can try relieving it with products like full spectrum gummies.

 As noted in Steamboat Today, in October 2004, Courtney was traveling with three friends when the unthinkable happened: